andrewpurkett/canabalt-html5-coinop/README.md

 canabalt-html5-coinop
 ==============
 Building on the work in [canabalt-html5](https://github.com/eguneys/canabalt-html5), this is a version of canabalt that can run inside an arcade machine, running on a RaspberryPi, and accept coins.
-A lot of work remains on the project.

 ## Installation
 1. Install node package manager (npm).
 On OSX, this is most easily accomplished with brew: